Crime in Poland: Corruption

-Poland ranked 30th in the 175 country listing the Corruption Perception Index for 2015.
-It is the tenth successive year in which Poland's score and ranking has improved in the Index.
+According to the Corruption Perception Index for 2015, Poland was ranked as the 29th country with the least perceived corruption out of 168 countries assessed.
+It is the eleventh successive year in which Poland's score and ranking has improved in the Index.

+The law enforcement agency responsible for combating corruption within Poland's public sector is the Central Anticorruption Bureau (Centralne Biuro Antykorupcyjne).

 Polish cities most affected by crime

 Crime dynamics

 While local organized crime in Poland existed during the interwar period, it has mostly developed since the fall of communism (late 1980s/1990s) with the introduction of free market system in Poland and the lessening of the police (milicja) power.

 Crime in Poland is lower than in many countries of Europe.

 Newer studies (2009) report that the crime victimisation rate in Poland is constantly decreasing, and in 2008 Poland was at a low end of 25 among the 36 European countries listed.
 A 2004 report on security concerns of European Union residents indicated that the Polish public (along with that of Greece) are the most afraid of crime, a finding which does not correlate with the actual crime threat.